Can making silage with an additive improve animal performance?

 Two ways.
 Ask to see scientific proof that it works.
 And secondly, look at the quality of the product and how it is made.

-With Lactobacillus plantarum MTD/1, the bacterium used in Ecosyl, there is a huge amount of research to pinpoint the logical sequence of benefits the treatment brings – from application right through to animal performance (see graphic below).
+With Lactiplantibacillus plantarum MTD/1, the bacterium used in Ecosyl, there is a huge amount of research to pinpoint the logical sequence of benefits the treatment brings – from application right through to animal performance (see graphic below).

 In addition, Ecosyl products are backed by over 30 years’ experience in the manufacture of silage inoculants.
 Continuous research in fermentation, preservation and product formulation has resulted in product improvements.